szamani20/Cloud-SIEM/README.md

 ![cloudsiemarchitecture](https://github.com/szamani20/Cloud-SIEM/blob/master/images/siem/cloudsiemarchitecture.png?raw=true)

-As can be seen in the architecture diagram, the SIEM software can be broken down into five main micro-services, each responsible for an integral part of the SIEM workflow.
-Here are the five microservices:
+As can be seen in the architecture diagram, the SIEM software can be broken down into six main micro-services, each responsible for an integral part of the SIEM workflow.
+Here are the six microservices:

 1. Web Server
 2. Log Retention
 3. Real-Time Logs Processor
-4. Notifications Processor
+4. Real-Time Notifications Processor
 5. User Interface
+6. Non Real-Time Processors

 Each of these micro-services can be deployed independently with minimal coupling with other microservices.
 We will dive into more details for each micro-service in the subsequent sections.